verrazzano/docs/content/en/docs/setup/install/multicluster.md

      route incoming requests for managed cluster information, to the managed cluster's API proxy.

 ### Verifying that managed cluster registration completed
-The verification steps can all be performed on the admin cluster.
+You can perform all the verification steps on the admin cluster.

 1. Verify that the managed cluster can connect to the admin cluster.
 View the status of the `VerrazzanoManagedCluster` resource on the admin cluster, and check whether the `lastAgentConnectTime`, `prometheusUrl` and `apiUrl` fields are